-All manuscripts except Commentaries are subject to peer-review.
+All manuscripts except Commentaries and Digests are subject to peer-review.

 Handling Editors and Associate Editors choose manuscripts for outside peer review based on the quality of the described research, its importance, and its interest to the broad community of evolutionary biologists.
 Manuscripts deemed unsuitable for Evolution at this stage receive an editorial rejection and are normally returned to the author within six days.